KaushalBarhate/Chalk-Moment-logger/README.md

 ## Installation

-You can install Chalk-Moment-logger in your Node.js project using npm:
+You can install Chalkmomentlogger in your Node.js project using npm:

 ```
-npm install Chalk-Moment-logger
+npm install Chalkmomentlogger

 ```

-Note : Chalk-Moment-logger is an ES module so you may need to add "type":"module" in package.json
+Note : Chalkmomentlogger is an ES module so you may need to add "type":"module" in package.json

 ## Getting Started

-To use Chalk-Moment-logger in your project, follow these steps:
+To use Chalkmomentlogger in your project, follow these steps:

 1. Install the module as described in the Installation section.

 2. Import the logger in your Node.js files:
 ```
-import Chalklogger from 'Chalk-Moment-logger';
+import Chalklogger from 'Chalkmomentlogger';
 ```
 3. Creating a Logger
 ```